aws-samples/aws-analytics-reference-architecture/core/API.md

 ```

 - *Type:* `string`
-- *Default:* Configuration related to the [default nodegroup for notebook]{@link EmrEksNodegroup.NOTEBOOK_EXECUTOR}

-The JSON configuration overrides for Amazon EMR on EKS configuration attached to the managed endpoint.
+The JSON configuration overrides for Amazon EMR on EKS configuration attached to the managed endpoint an example can be found [here] (https://github.com/aws-samples/aws-analytics-reference-architecture/blob/main/core/src/emr-eks-data-platform/resources/k8s/emr-eks-config/critical.json).

 ---